Dimers

 Dimers is a sports betting analytics platform that provides predictive tools, data-driven insights, news, and betting content for sports fans and bettors.
 Operating under the umbrella of Cipher Sports Technology Group, Dimers has offices in New York and Melbourne.

 History

 Dimers.com was launched on August 1, 2020, shortly after its parent company Cipher Sports Technology Group was formed through the merger of two Australian companies: iRival Media and Hypometer Technologies. iRival Media, founded in October 2019 by Adam Fiske and Nick Slade, focused on delivering content to the sports betting market.
 Hypometer Technologies, established in 2015 by Katie Prowd and Darryl Woodford, specialized in predictive analytics and machine learning for sports.

 Dimers’ data has been cited by publications such as Sports Illustrated, USA Today, and The Arizona Republic.

-Products and Services

-Dimers offers a suite of tools based on machine learning and content aimed at enhancing the sports betting experience: